 - YARA matches are saved to DynamoDB and an alert is sent to an SNS topic.
 You can subscribe to these alerts via StreamAlert, email, or any other supported SNS subscription.

-- For retroactive analysis, a batching Lambda function enqueues the entire S3 bucket to be re-analyzed.
+- For retroactive analysis, the CLI will enqueue the entire S3 bucket to be re-analyzed.

 - Configurable CloudWatch alarms will trigger if any BinaryAlert component is behaving abnormally.
 This will notify a different SNS topic than the one used for YARA match alerts.